LTshepoJr/LTshepoJr/README.md

 - ©- Fast Typing
 - ©- HTML
-- ©-CSS
+- ©- CSS
 - ©- JavaScript
 - ©- TypeScript
 - ©- React

 ### My projects:

-**I used all 3 languages in these projects, HTML, CSS, JavaScript to complete these projects which highlight my current work so far.**
+**I have utilized HTML, CSS, and JavaScript in these projects, which reflect my current skill set and development progress.**

-I love basketball, so I wanted to create a scorecard because when basketball is being played at my little brother’s school, they can use it to keep scores - [Basketball Scorecard](https://github.com/LTshepoJr/Basketball-Scorecard.git)
+As a basketball enthusiast, I created a scorecard application that can be used during games at my younger brother’s school to keep track of scores.
+This project allowed me to combine my passion for the sport with practical coding solutions. - [Basketball Scorecard](https://github.com/LTshepoJr/Basketball-Scorecard.git)

-A project that I wanted to go and learn beyond the scope of what I have learnt about JavaScript.
-Included functions like refresh button, numbers and symbols choice and click to copy after generating password - [Password Generator](https://github.com/LTshepoJr/Password-Generator.git)
+For this project, I sought to expand my knowledge of JavaScript beyond what I had learned in class.
+I incorporated functions such as a refresh button, the ability to choose numbers and symbols, and a "click to copy" feature after generating a password. - [Password Generator](https://github.com/LTshepoJr/Password-Generator.git)

-Using firebase as a database for the data to not be lost after refreshing was very interesting to learn, and added CSS features to stand out more and accessible - [Add to Cart App](https://github.com/LTshepoJr/Module_6_LETKGO330_PTO2401_GroupB2_Lethabo-Kgoele_SDF07.git)
+In this project, I integrated Firebase as a database to ensure data persistence even after page refreshes.
+This was a great learning experience, and I enhanced the app’s accessibility and visual appeal by adding CSS features to make it more user-friendly. - [Add to Cart App](https://github.com/LTshepoJr/Module_6_LETKGO330_PTO2401_GroupB2_Lethabo-Kgoele_SDF07.git)

 ### My social: